by William Greenwood

 Added by Fire Chief Billy Greenwood on December 1, 2015 at 1:00pm — No Comments

 Gaining the Readership Edge is not about spending time with your nose in the latest trade journal.
 Sure they all offer great information, with many great writers who have invested lots of time and effort putting pen to paper to educate others.
 No what we are talking about in Gaining the Readership Edge is the ability to take that book knowledge and applying it to the real-world.

 We all know that in competitive sports, second place is the first loser.
 Athletes (amateur or…Continue

 Added by Fire Chief Billy Greenwood on October 2, 2015 at 12:30pm — No Comments

 We all understand the fireground can be a very dynamic working environment.
 If you've been around long enough to know, new fire service veterans will often say "that no two fires are the same" or there is no such thing as the "routine fire" today.
 This can be especially true if you are charged to work for a fire department that has an "all hazards" mission statement.…Continue

-Added by Assistant Chief Billy Greenwood on August 4, 2015 at 9:30am — No Comments
+Added by Fire Chief Billy Greenwood on August 4, 2015 at 9:30am — No Comments